Azure/azure-rest-api-specs/specification/network/resource-manager/readme.md

   - suppress: RequiredPropertiesMissingInResourceModel
     from: availableDelegations.json
     reason: name, id and type properties are inherited from the upper level
-    suppress: RequiredPropertiesMissingInResourceModel
-    from: dscpConfiguration.json
-    reason: name, id and type properties are inherited from the upper level
   - suppress: TrackedResourceListByImmediateParent
     reason: Another list APIs naming approach is used over the specs
   - suppress: EnumInsteadOfBoolean